'Frequently Asked Questions'

 Variations in color for the Dark and Tacky:

 The Dark and Tacky waxes can have a tendency to be lighter or darker in color due to the natural variances in the waxes used.
 It is not something that can be controlled.
 The natural variances in the wax can also sometimes cause striations in the color but will not affect performance.
 Overall, the Tacky is the darkest of the waxes and is good for brown to black hair.
 However, there are many customers with lighter colored hair that also use the Tacky.
 If they get one that is darker in color it can have a tendency to darken the hair some.
 If you order a Light wax with a Tacky, we'll automatically try to find you a lighter colored Tacky.
-That being said, none of our waxes contain dyes or fragrances.
+(As of May 2018 we are out of lighter colored Tacky.
+See below) That being said, none of our waxes contain dyes or fragrances.
 The color (and scent) come naturally from the waxes used, so any "darkening" has more of a natural look and is not dramatic in effect.

 Can you make the Tacky in a lighter color?: